ilia844/tag-labling-task/ilia844_CHANGELOG.md

 ## 2021-01-24
+- Move image functionality and stiles to separate component (0.3h)
 - Improve image responsive (0.5h)
 - Create Drag And Drop component and throwing an image into state in App (3h)